retooth2/xenharmlib/doc/quickstart.rst

     gsharp1 = n_edo31.note('G#', 1)
     gsharp1.interval(gsharp1)

-Notes in UpDownNotation do **not** define addition, subtraction and scalar multiplication, because the result is not well defined in notation systems that have enharmonic ambiguity.
-(Other notations without this problem might implement them).
-Notes can be transposed through the transpose method by giving a note interval of the same
+Notes can be transposed through the transpose method by giving a note interval of the same notation:
-notation:

 .. testcode::